 In addition, it remains true that 80% of people will have mild disease, and most - but not all - with more severe disease are older or have underlying medical conditions.
 And: we still don’t know how many people have no symptoms at all.

 Is COVID-19 worse than the flu?

-As of mid-March, per the CDC there have been 36 million flu illnesses, 370,000 hospitalizations and 22,000 deaths from flu so far, and it is still circulating widely as of mid-March -- so many more people in the United States have been affected by flu than by COVID-19 thus far, however the numbers are increasing and unfortunately the disease are are now overlapping.
-While data is still very incomplete, is looks as if COVID-19 is more transmissible than influenza and likely slightly more dangerous, however true mortality remains unknown since we do not have a “denominator” (the total number of people infected).
+While data is still very incomplete, it looks as if COVID-19 is significantly more transmissible than influenza and likely slightly more dangerous, however, true mortality remains unknown since we do not have a “denominator” (the total number of people infected).
 While older populations and those with underlying medical conditions are at higher risk for severe disease from both, COVID-19 seems to affect children much less than flu.
 And only a small percentage of COVID-19 patients have significant upper respiratory symptoms like nasal congestion.